MicrosoftDocs/PowerShell-Docs/reference/7/PowerShellGet/Save-Module.md

 ### -Path

 Specifies the location on the local computer to store a saved module.
-Accepts wildcard characters when the string is wrapped in double-quotes.
+Accepts wildcard characters.

 ```yaml
 Type: String